wu-dd/wu-dd.github.io/_pages/about.md

 # 🔥 News

+- 2022.05.15: Our work is accepted by ICML 2022:Revisiting Consistency Regularization for Deep Partial Label Learning, **Dong-dong Wu**, Deng-bao Wang, Min-ling Zhang.
-- 2022.04.04 Our work published in _Quality and Reliability Engineering International_ is one of the top cited papers and generated immediate impact on the community.
+- 2022.04.04: Our work published in _Quality and Reliability Engineering International_ is one of the top cited papers and generated immediate impact on the community.
 The certificate can be downloaded [<a href ="../images/Top Cited Article 2020-2021.pdf">here</a>].

 # 🤺 Github